 High land values sometimes make pasture a more expensive source of nutrients than harvested or purchased feedstuffs.
 There can also be considerable costs associated with maintaining good quality pasture: lime, fertilizer, seed, planting, etc.

 Times/Situations to consider feeding grain to goats and sheep

 There are many different ways to meet the nutritional requirements of goats and sheep.
-Many producers will be able to meet most if not all of the animals' nutrient requirements with high quality pasture or forage.
+Many producers will be able to meet most, if not all, of their animals' nutrient requirements with high quality pasture or forage.
 For other producers, the timely use of supplements can substantially increase productivity and profits, without compromising the health or welfare of the livestock.

 Flushing is the practice of providing extra energy and/or protein to breeding ewes and does prior to the breeding season and for the first several weeks of the breeding season.
 The increased weight gain that the ewes and does experience may translate into higher fertility and ovulation rates, though many factors will determine the female's response to flushing.

 Nutrient requirements increase greatly during late gestation and are affected by expected lambing/kidding rate.
 Inadequate nutrition during late gestation may result in pregnancy toxemia (ketosis), low birth weights, weak lambs/kids, and poor milk production.
 It is common to feed grain to ewes and does during late pregnancy, especially if a high lambing/kidding rate is expected.
-Ultrasound scanning can be used to determine fetal numbers, so that ewes/does can be separated into appropriate groups for feeding.
+Ultrasound scanning can be used to determine fetal numbers, so that ewes/does can be fed according to their needs and/or separated into groups for feeding.